-5. Personal answers.
-Students are expected to choose from the following: building shopping malls, driving out traditional marketplaces, prioritising investment in infrastructure that promotes private over public transport, approving Some After Reading Additional management of the impact on sustainable consumption can be related to a sustainable consumption can be related to sustaina overconsumption, consumption of industrialized food, generation of more garbage, pollution etc.

-- 5. The guide mentions that Asian governments provide incentives for western-style consumerism.
+- 5. Personal answers.
+Students are expected to choose from the following: building shopping malls, driving out traditional marketplaces, prioritising investment in infrastructure that promotes private over public transport, approving After Reading schemes for consumer credit and indebtedness, providing subsidies for corporatization that comes at the expense of rural communities and micro-level enterprises.
+Examples of the impact on sustainable consumption can be related to overconsumption, consumption of industrialized food, generation of more garbage, pollution etc. - 5.
+The guide mentions that Asian governments provide incentives for western-style consumerism.
 Mention one that is present in your community and how it seems to impact sustainable consumption.
 6. Personal answers.
 Students are expected to identify the myth ("A common misunderstanding about sustainable consumption is that it always implies reducing current consumption levels, or lowering the standard of living.") - 6.
 In your opinion, can Myth #1 be applied to Brazil?
 Why?
 Why not? and comment if the Brazilian society sees sustainable consumption as reducing consumption levels or lowering the standard of living.
 Affirmative actions have tried to debunk this idea in Brazil.

 - 1. Read the sentences below and pay attention to the words in bold.
-What two verb patterns can you identify? - I. A common misunderstanding about sustainable consumption is that it always implies reducing current consumption levels, or lowering the standard of living. - II. [...] it can allow policymakers to harness lesson from some of the perverse effects of materialism [...]

-III. [...] although poverty levels are falling slightly, inequality and social agitation continues to grow.
+What two verb patterns can you identify? - I. A common misunderstanding about sustainable consumption is that it always implies reducing current consumption levels, or lowering the standard of living. - II. [...] it can allow policymakers to harness lesson from some of the perverse effects of materialism [...] - III. [...] although poverty levels are falling slightly, inequality and social agitation continues to grow.

 There are verbs that are followed by other verbs in the gerund (-ing) and verbs that are followed by other verbs in the infinitive (to).

 - 2. Read an opinion text about sustainability.
-Choose the correct option in each block. - I think that a country needs to continue growing / to grow and that is why actions that imply reducing / to reduce consumption at the same time that they guarantee a good standard of living may be necessary.
+Choose the correct option in each block. - I think that a country needs to continue growing / to grow and that is why actions that imply reducing / to reduce consumption at the same time that they quarantee a good standard of living may be necessary.
 Sometimes it can mean having a slightly different life to the one we are used to, but I think having sustainable actions can allow us thinking / to think of a better future for our planet. to grow; reducing; to think verbs + -ing / verbs + to avoid, be worth, celebrate, consider, delay, discuss, enjoy, explain, imply, keep, mean, mention, suggest